-Alison Oxenberg (Stromberg) (last names beginning with K-P)
+Alison Oxenberg (last names beginning with L – Q)

 For more information, contact the School of Biomedical Engineering, Science and Health Systems by phone at 215.895.2215, or by e-mail at email@example.com.

-4) If you have questions about your course planning, please contact your academic advisor for assistance.
+- Again, if you have any questions regarding your course planning, please contact your academic

 General and Liberal Studies Course List

 Students obtaining an undergraduate degree in biomedical engineering from the School of Biomedical Engineering, Science and Health Systems are required to take a minimum of five general / liberal studies courses.
 Of these five, two must be in the same subject area (e.g., ECON 201 and ECON 202 or SOC 101 and SOC 225).
 The School offers two general studies courses: BMES 340 – Health Care Administration and BMES 409 – Entrepreneurship for Biomedical Engineers, both of which are highly recommended.
 However, students are free to fulfill this requirement by choosing any of the courses listed here.
 [Download as Adobe PDF]